roxworks/DevPerfectProblems/Challenge/README.md

 File `input.txt` containing one shortened word per line (Ex: `d12n`).
 File `dictionary.txt` containing many long words, one word per line (ex: `defenestration`).

-​	**IMPORTANT NOTE: **
+**IMPORTANT NOTE: **

-​	You cannot just look at `dictionary.txt`, it will have random extra long words to prevent you from doing that ;) ​	First find the longest word represented in `input.txt`, then find a matching word in `dictionary.txt`.
+You cannot just look at `dictionary.txt`, it will have random extra long words to prevent you from doing that ;) First find the longest word in `input.txt`, then find a matching word in `dictionary.txt`.

 **Expected Output:**

-Print the **actual longest word**.
+Print the **longest word shared by both files**.

 -----